 Grid

-parameter controls the display of both major
+The grid parameter controls the display of both major

 and minor grid lines in your plot.
 By default, major grid lines are